 - b.
-The outlet pipe extending from the septic tank shall be of sound and durable construction, not subject to corrosion or decay. - c.
-The outlet pipe extending from the septic tank to the undisturbed soil beyond the tank shall meet the strength requirements of the American Society for Testing and Materials (ASTM), schedule 40 plastic pipe and shall be supported in a manner that there is no deflection during the backfilling and subsequent settling of the soil between the edge of the septic tank and the edge of the excavation. - d.
-The soil around the pipe extending from the septic tank shall be compacted to original density for a distance of 3 feet beyond the edge of the tank excavation.
+The outlet pipe extending from the septic tank to the undisturbed soil beyond the tank shall meet the strength requirements of the American Society for Testing and Materials (ASTM), schedule 40 plastic pipe and shall be supported in a manner that there is no deflection during the backfilling and subsequent settling of the soil between the edge of the septic tank and the edge of the excavation. - c.
+The soil around the pipe extending from the septic tank shall be compacted to original density for 3 feet beyond the edge of the tank excavation.